Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 Attaching the stenciled planks

-5. Position the stepping planks on top of support boards where desired, then attach with screws from the top, using outdoor deck screws.
+8. To prepare for heavy foot traffic, position the stepping planks on top of support boards where desired, then attach with screws from the top, using outdoor deck screws.

 Because the walkway was curved, the right side of the boards touch while the left side of the boards are slightly spaced.